 It’s Tuesday, so-called “Taco Tuesday” to be precise.
 Beaming at everyone with a Californian sunshine smile, a young “dude” with a white cap and the gestures of a 1920’s hotel bellboy is handing out samples.
 I’m in a hurry and shake my head to decline.
 “It’s vegan!” he says quickly, as if that would be the ultimate selling point, passing me a small paper cup with a barely bite sized nibble.
 I thank him.
-It looks a bit like shriveled up cat food but tastes ok – for cat food.
+It looks a bit like shriveled up cat food so I tip the contents into my mouth and chew… it tastes ok – for cat food.

 I am at Whole Foods, one of Los Angeles’ most popular health food supermarkets.
 Only half jokingly, people also call it Whole Paycheck.
 Founded in 1980 in Austin Texas, and beginning its expansion only four years later – to California in 1989 and to the UK in 2007.
 This one is located just behind the popular Farmer’s Market and The Grove on Third Street.
 The location has always struck me as odd.
 It’s wedged between the drugstore CVS, a row of cheap boutiques with discount clothes from China, bargain wig shops and Kmart.